paulinho-16/MEIC-TVVS/assignments/assignment8.md

 #### Unit Tests

-The tests implemented for this function can be found in the `ProjectTest.java` file, inside the `test` directory.
+The tests implemented for this function can be found in the `ProjectTest.java` file inside the `test` directory.
-We decided to apply the coverage criteria **all-uses**, as it covers the most cases.
+We decided to apply the coverage criteria **all-uses**, as it covers most cases.
 Looking at this table, we see that all the required **pair ids** result in paths that are already covered by the tests developed in the previous assignments, namely:
 - `secondsToday` **pair id** 3, 5, and 6 are covered when the `secondsToday` variable is negative (tested in method `testAdjustSecondsToday_NegativeInput_ShouldBecomeZero`)
 - `secondsToday` **pair ids** 1, 2, and 4 are covered when the `secondsToday` variable is positive (tested in method `testAdjustSecondsToday_PositiveInput_ShouldReturnOverallTime`) or when it's 0 (tested in `testAdjustSecondsToday_NegativeInput_ShouldBecomeZero`)